malinpalo/The-Baking-School/README.md

 ### Code Used
  * Some of the code used for the Logo, footer and navigation bar was taken from the "Loverunning" project with some changes to fit my project.

-### Content
-# The content in the text in the about section is taken from different websites and after talking to users.
 ### Media
 * The image on the Homepage is taken from [Pexels](https://www.pexels.com/).
 * The icons for The Contact section and The Footer section were taken from Font Awesome.

+### Content
+* Some of the information in the about section is taken from the website [Dietistannica](https://dietistannica.com/2015/05/02/5-fordelar-med-att-baka-ditt-eget-brod/).

 ### Acknowledgments
+* The site was completed as a Portfolio 1 Project for the Full Stack Software Developer (e-Commerce) Diploma at the Code Institute.
+* I would like to thank friends and family, my mentor Spencer Barriball, Slack community, and all at the Code Institute for their help and support.

+Malin Palo 2022.